Closing Cost Credit vs Price Reduction: Why a Price Drop Is Smarter

 When to lower your price

-For example, let’s say that your home listed for $255,000 isn’t selling.
-A $5,000 closing cost credit isn’t going to move the needle much because your list price still remains at $255,000, which is just outside the $250,000 bracket.
+For example, let’s say your home listed for $255,000 isn’t selling.
+A $5,000 closing cost credit isn’t going to help much because your list price remains at $255,000, which is just outside the $250,000 bracket.

-In this scenario, it’s better to reduce your price by $5,000 rather than offering a $5,000 closing cost credit.
+In this scenario, it’s better to reduce your price by $5,000 rather than offer a $5,000 closing cost credit.
 A price reduction that puts you in a new bracket opens your listing up to a whole new pool of buyers.
 And in the end, your take home proceeds will be exactly the same.

 When to offer a credit instead